koder-aritra/32-bit-RISC-design/README.md

 Branch: B

-Also, cover all the conditional mnemonics from ARM LRM, as shown in the snapshot below.
+The conditional mnemonics from ARM LRM, is shown in the snapshot below.

 ![WhatsApp Image 2024-10-21 at 8 50 46 PM](https://github.com/user-attachments/assets/5dfd10a9-aad9-4771-a08e-51e941b20dde)
-ref: Digital Design and Computer Architecture ARM edition by Harris

 ## Micro Architecture top view (rough) :